Office of Student Life

 Intermittent Flex Plan

-- Navigate to the “Home” box on the left side of the screen and click on “Flex Plan” to see all flex plans (both complete and incomplete) requested for your courses.
-Requests are grouped by course section, and only one plan needs to be completed per section.
+2. From your dashboard, look to the “Home” box on the left side of your screen and click on “Flex Plan” to see all flex plans requested in your courses.

-- Select the pending (“Not Initiated”) flex plans you wish to complete.
+3. Select the pending (“Not Initiated”) flex plans requests you wish to complete.
 You can complete these individually by clicking “View” next to an individual course section.
-Or, if you want to create a plan that applies to multiple CRNs, click the checkbox next to each one, scroll to the bottom of the table, and click the “Specify Flex Plan for Multiple Courses” box.
+Or, if you want to create a plan that applies to multiple CRNs, click the checkbox next to each request you wish to complete, scroll to the bottom of the table, and click the “Specify Flex Plan for Multiple Courses” box.

 Default Plan Option

-- Quizzes/Exams (if date-specific): Makeup opportunity within 1 week
+• Quizzes/Exams (if date-specific): Makeup opportunity within one week

-- Deadlines (for solo assignments): Extend up to 3 days
+• Deadlines (for solo assignments): Extend up to three days

-- Troubleshooting/Conflict: Under no circumstance are students solely responsible for the resolution of conflicts arising from disability-related absences.
+• Troubleshooting/Conflict: Under no circumstance is a student solely responsible for the resolution of conflicts arising from disability-related absences.
 Please contact SLDS if a conflict or disagreement occurs.

-- Documentation and Communication: The need for a student’s flex plan has been documented through Disability Services; no additional medical documentation is needed.
+• Documentation and Communication: Students approved for the flex plan accommodation have already provided ample medical documentation to support their request to Disability Services.
 If your course policy requires medical documentation for an excused absence, make-up exam, etc., the student's Course Accessibility Letter should serve as sufficient documentation.
-The student is still expected to maintain prompt and regular communication with you as flare-ups occur throughout the semester.
+The student is still expected to maintain prompt and communication with you in the event of a flare-up.
 While proactive notice is strongly encouraged, that may not always be possible given the nature of a student's acute episode.
-It is permissible to require notice within 24 hours of the missed class/assignment.
+It is permissible to require notice within 24 hours of the missed class/assignment/exam.

-- Asynchronous Weekly Participation Assignments: While flex plans do cover deadline extensions for most types of homework, they do not typically apply to asynchronous weekly participation assignments.
-By that we mean short discussion board posts, 5 minute Carmen quizzes, or other coursework common to online classes which are open for the whole week and require very little time to complete.
+• Asynchronous Assignments: Assignment deadline extensions provided in flex plans do not typically apply to asynchronous weekly participation assignments.
+Examples of these include short discussion board posts, 5-minute Carmen quizzes, or similar assignments that are open for the whole week and require very little time to complete.
 Students are expected to complete these assignments within their standard timeframes.
-However, if a student has extenuating circumstances (e.g. hospitalization), they should contact you and their Access Specialist so that we can discuss the situation on a case-by-case basis.
+However, if a student is experiencing extenuating circumstances (e.g. hospitalization), they should contact you and their Access Specialist so their situation/options can be reviewed on a case-by-case basis.

-- Falling Behind: If at any point students’ symptoms worsen to the point that they are falling behind and are unable to meet the terms of your flex plan, please contact the student’s Access Specialist.
+• Falling Behind: If a student’s circumstances worsen to the point that they are falling behind and are unable to meet the terms of your flex plan, please contact their assigned Access Specialist.
 We can work together with the student to determine the best path forward.

 Note: Flex plans are NOT intended to provide...

-- Automatic flexibility.
-Flexibility should only be applied in the event of a disability-related acute episode or essential medical treatment.
+• Automatic flexibility.
+Flexibility should only be applied in the event of a disability-related acute episode or essential medical treatment, and the student must directly communicate with you when this occurs.

-- Flexibility for perfectionism, avoidance coping, executive functioning, or chronic limits on daily productivity (i.e. spoons theory).
-If these issues are impacting a student's academics, please refer them to their SLDS Access Specialist to discuss alterative accommodations and available resources.
+• Flexibility for perfectionism, avoidance coping, executive functioning, or chronic limits on daily productivity (i.e. spoons theory).
+If these issues are impacting a student's academics, please refer them to their SLDS Access Specialist to discuss alternative accommodations and available resources.

 One-Off Flexibility as Needed; Remain-in-Class Plans